Napier, New Zealand: Modern history

 Napier was the scene of an armed attack by cannabis dealer Jan Molenaar on three police officers searching his home in May 2009.
 He killed one officer, and wounded two others and a civilian.
-He continued to fire shots from his house, which police besieged until he committed suicide 40 hours later.
+He continued to fire shots from his house, which police besieged, until he committed suicide 40 hours later.

 On 9 November 2020, a local state of emergency was declared in Napier after the region received 237 mm of rainfall across 24 hours – the most daily rainfall in the city since 1963 and the second most since records began.
 The event caused widespread flooding, slips, power cuts and evacuations.

 On 14 February 2023, floods caused by Cyclone Gabrielle destroyed bridges over the Tutaekuri River, and damaged a major regional electrical substation at Redclyffe, which cut power to much of northern Hawke's Bay including its telecommunication infrastructure.
 Flooding also caused extensive property damage to Esk Valley, Taradale and Meeanee, as well as loss of crops, livestock and several human lives.

 Geography and climate

 The city is on Napier Hill and the surrounding Heretaunga Plains at the southeastern edge of Hawke Bay, a large semi-circular bay that dominates the east coast of New Zealand's North Island.
 The coastline of the city was substantially altered by a large earthquake in 1931.
+About two thirds of Napier's land area is rural.

-The topography puts Napier in danger from a tsunami, as the centre of the commercial city is near sea level – should the sea ever crest Marine Parade the sea would run through to Ahuriri.
-Furthermore, by virtue of its pre 1931 existence, the bulk of Napier is susceptible to soil liquefaction, the risk classed as Very High for the main urban area excluding the hill.
+The topography puts Napier in danger from a tsunami, as the centre of the commercial city is near sea level – should the sea ever crest Marine Parade, the sea would run through to Ahuriri.
+Furthermore, by virtue of its pre-1931 existence, the bulk of Napier is susceptible to soil liquefaction, the risk classed as Very High for the main urban area excluding the hill.

 Under the Köppen climate classification, Napier has an oceanic climate (Cfb).
-The climate is warm and relatively dry resulting from its location on the east coast of the North Island.
+The climate is warm and relatively dry, resulting from its location on the east coast of the North Island.
 Most of New Zealand's weather patterns cross the country from the west, and the city lies in the rain shadow of the North Island Volcanic Plateau and surrounding ranges such as the Kaweka Range.